maiti-stimulo/UVIC-SLAM-HW2/README.md

 ## Homework

-### `scanner` package

 The functionality of the scanner package is synchronous with the reception of laser data.
 Therefore, all the code is placed in the `laser_callback()` in the `scan_matching` node, which receives a ROS message of the type `LaserScan`.
-Here is the sequence of operations to be performed:

-#### `scan_matching` node:
+### `scan_matching` node:

+These are the duties of this node, which you have to program in the function `laser_callback()`:

-  - Once the scan is acquired, we need to transform it into a suitable format for PCL, `pcl::PointXYZ`. <-- done
+  - Once the arriving scan is acquired, we need to transform it into a suitable format for PCL, `pcl::PointXYZ`. <-- this is already done.
-  - A reference scan must be queried to the node `KF_select` through a ROS service.
+  - A reference keyframe must be queried from the node `KF_select` through a ROS service.  <-- this is already done.
-  - The reference scan also needs to be converted to PCL format `pcl::PointXYZ`. <-- done.
+  - The reference scan contained in the reference keyframe also needs to be converted to PCL format `pcl::PointXYZ`. <-- this is already done.
   - A call to the ICP algorithm in the PCL library will be used to align both scans.
 This is done through one of the available algorithms in PCL, for example: `pcl::GeneralizedIterativeClosestPoint<pcl::PointXYZ, pcl::PointXYZ>`.
-  - The result is a frame transform between the scans, which is due to robot motion: `D_l`.
+  - As the result of this matching, we need to obtain the frame transform between the scans, which is due to robot motion: `D_l`.
+  - Since the algorithm computes 3D transformations in the form of an homogeneous 4x4 matrix `H=[R T;0 1]`, we need to extract the pertinent 2D values to build `D_l = [Dx, Dy, Dth]`.
   - Determine the covariances matrix of this frame transform, `C_l`.
+For this:
+    - Compute the total displacement `Dd = norm([Dx,Dy])`.
+    - Compute the total rotation `Dth`.
+    - Make the variance in position proportional to displacement, `sigma_squared_x = sigma_squared_y = k_pos_disp * Dd`.
+    - Make the variance in rotation proportional to displacement and the rotation, `sigma_squared_th = k_rot_disp * Dd + k_rot_rot * Dth`.
+    - Build the covariances matrix `C_l = diag(sigma_squared_x,sigma_squared_y,sigma_squared_th)`
-  - Compute the `fitness` of the alignement or match.
+  - Obtain the `fitness` of the alignement or match.
 In PCL, the alignement is called 'registration'.
   - Based on `fitness`, determine if a new keyframe needs to be created, and set the flag `KF_flag` accordingly.
   - Finally publish a message of type `ScanToKFIssuer` with the data: `KF_flag`, `TS`, `scan`, `fitness`, `D_l` and `C_l`.

-#### `KF_select` node
+### `KF_select` node

 This node acts as a ROS service that must return the last keyframe of the SLAM graph.